ComfyUI Extension: ComfyUI-Distributed

 3. Configure tile settings

-4. Enable workers for faster processing
+4. Enable workers for fast processing

 UI Features